 #4: Make Something Sweet.

 There’s nothing quite like a freshly-baked batch of goodies.
-Think of someone who lives near you who you think could use a special treat, then drop off a pack of homemade goodies with a note of appreciation.
-These muffins and meringues are a fun place to start!
-If your intended recipient doesn’t have a sweet tooth, think of what else they might appreciate, like a bouquet of wildflowers wrapped with a ribbon or string.
+Help your child think of someone nearby who could use a special treat, then drop off some homemade goodies with a note of appreciation.
+These muffins and sugar cookies are a fun place to start!
+If your intended recipient doesn’t have a sweet tooth, brainstorm what else they might appreciate, like a bouquet of wildflowers, a book or a handmade decoration.

 #5: Start a Snack Station.